adamdjbrett/lyons-1/_portfolio/project6.md

   subtitle: "and Interpersonal Conflict"
   thumbnail: assets/img/portfolio/05-counseling-taylor-hernandez-NK-N6coeI5Y-unsplash-thumbnail.jpg
 ---
-•	For interpersonal conflict I tend to gravitate toward Dialectical Behavioral Therapy and work on issues that include, but are not limited to the following: emotion management/regulation, distress tolerance, interpersonal effectiveness, mindfulness.
+For interpersonal conflict I tend to gravitate toward Dialectical Behavioral Therapy and work on issues that include, but are not limited to the following: emotion management/regulation, distress tolerance, interpersonal effectiveness, mindfulness.
 Effective communication skills, as well as examining issues around trust, resentment, and anger.

-{:.list-inline}
-- Date: October 2019
-- Client: Window
-- Category: Photography
+\